opsrw/psaklinx/README.md

 # psaklinx
-Project Software Application Stack (SAK)) / Swiss Army Knife (SAK) ...Whatever you call it.
-It is an Application SDK Stack and Embedded Software Middleware SDK in C/C++/Python.
+Project Software Application Stack (SAK) / Swiss Army Knife (SAK) ...However you call it.
+It is an Embedded Firmware Software Applications Stack and Middleware SDK in C/C++/Python.